interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/subscription_notifications/receive_notifications_for_awareness/receive_notifications_for_awareness.md

-# USS Awareness of Relevant Operational Intent Changes When Managing Operational Intents test scenario
+# Awareness of relevant operational intents test scenario

 ## Description
 When a USS submits an operational intent to DSS, a subscription is associated with that operational intent in DSS.